-- Probiotics (soil based): Probiotics (especially soil based) can help reduce inflammation in the GI tract and help repopulate the GI tract with anti inflammatory bacteria to help promote T4 to T3 conversion.
+- High quality multi strain and multi species probiotics: Probiotics can help reduce inflammation in the GI tract and help repopulate the GI tract with anti inflammatory bacteria to help promote T4 to T3 conversion.
 Probiotics should be considered standard therapy in patients with high TPO antibodies.
 Use soil based probiotics daily (both with meals and in between meals) for 6 months for best results.

 - Vitamin D3/K2 combo: Replacing low Vitamin D levels can help promote immunity.
 But make sure not to take Vitamin D3 without vitamin K2.
 The balance between these two fat soluble vitamins is necessary for best results.
 Aim for a Vitamin D level in the mid range and supplement as necessary (usually 2,000-5,000 IU's per day).